Venice is the capital city of the Veneto region located in northeast Italy.

 You can easily avoid these situations by keeping your valuable in a safe place and in sight at all times when walking in very crowded spots of the city.

-The best places to do that is at the bacaro or at the local osterie.
+The best places to do that are at the bacaro or at the local osterie.
 As always, it’s wise to stay alert, avoid isolated areas late at night, have your phone charged in case of emergency or if you get lost at night, and keep your belongings secure.

 Is Venice safe at night?